Saitej0211/Bank_Marketing_Prediction_MLops/README.md

 - **LoadData.py**: This python file unpickles the data and stores it as a CCSV file in the data/processed folder allowing the next task to pick this up as input for data validation.

 # Data Cleaning and Preprocessing
+Reliable and high-quality data is crucial for machine learning model performance.
+This preprocessing pipeline uses several scripts to ensure the data integrity and readiness for model training, making the pipeline more efficient and robust.

+- **Encoding.py**: Encodes categorical variables to numeric formats for compatibility with machine learning algorithms.
+It loads the input data, identifies categorical columns, applies encoding transformations, and saves the processed data as .pkl and .csv files.

+- **CorrelationAnalysis.py**: Analyzes and visualizes feature correlations to uncover relationships between variables.
+Loads the encoded data, computes the correlation matrix, saves it as .csv and .pkl files, and generates a heatmap visualization saved as an image.

+- **Smote.py**: Addresses class imbalance using SMOTE to enhance model performance.
+Loads the encoded data, splits it into training and testing sets, applies SMOTE to balance classes, and saves the adjusted data.

 ## Stats Gen